 The safety and well-being of our employees and the communities near the K&S mine are of paramount importance to IRC.
-The Group has had no fatal accidents in the past three years.
-IRC is committed to further improve safety standards in the coming years.
+The Group has had one fatal accident in 2024 for the first time for the past five years.